What Is Axon Degeneration?

 Evidence from the Literature

-Matynia et al. characterised differential RGC subtype vulnerability in an AD model, demonstrating that ipRGC preservation despite degeneration of other subtypes must be accounted for when interpreting OMR results.
+- Differential RGC subtype vulnerability in an AD model was characterised, demonstrating that ipRGC preservation despite degeneration of other subtypes must be accounted for when interpreting OMR results.

-Oh et al. showed that amyloid-driven axonopathy in the optic nerve produces OMR-detectable deficits, providing evidence that axon-specific (not just somal) degeneration is functionally discriminable by OptoDrum.
-For broader context on RGC death mechanisms, see the Neurodegenerative Disease and Systemic Aging and CNS Decline overviews.
+- Amyloid-driven axonopathy in the optic nerve produces OMR-detectable deficits, providing evidence that axon-specific (not just somal) degeneration is functionally discriminable by OptoDrum.

 04Do Different Upstream Triggers of Axon Degeneration – Trauma, Chronic Pressure, Immune Attack, and Inherited Myelin Defects – Converge on Shared Molecular Executioners?Audience A - Vision-focusedAudience B - CNS/Systemic